MODFLOW-USGS/modflow6-examples/DEVELOPER.md

 3. Run models
 4. Plot results

-Each script parses environment variables to control several behaviors, all of which accept case-insensitive `true/false` strings:
+The scripts parse environment variables to control several behaviors, all of which accept case-insensitive `true/false` strings:

 - `WRITE`: whether to write model input files to subdirectories of `examples/`
 - `RUN`: whether to run models
+- `PLOT`: whether to create plots of results
+- `PLOT_SHOW`: whether to show static plots (disabled by default when run with `pytest`)
-- `PLOT`: whether to create and save static plots to `figures/`
+- `PLOT_SAVE`: whether to save static plots to `figures/`
-- `GIF`: whether to create and save GIFs to `figures/`
+- `GIF`: whether to save GIFs to `figures/` (only relevant for a small subset of scripts)

-If variables are not found, behaviors are enabled by default.
-If `BUILD` is false, none of the other
+If variables are not found when a script is run directly, behaviors are enabled by default.
+When scripts are run via `pytest`, by default plots are not shown (to avoid the need to manually close plot widgets).

 ## Prerequisites